ryanto/ryanto.github.com/source/blog/2016-03-20-building-a-landing-page-with-ember.html.markdown

 Ember isn't something you learn in a day.
 We've built many Ember apps in the last four years so creating this one only took a few hours.
 Without experience it's easy to run into questions that are hard to answer.
-This sort of complexity significantly slow down development and should always be considered when picking a tool.
+This sort of complexity significantly slows down development and should always be considered when picking a tool.

 All programming decisions involve some sort of trade off to be made.